DFKI-NLP/InterroLang/README.md

 ## InterroLang Interface
 ![](./static/images/interface.png)
 We consider 7 categories of operations.
-- About: Capabilities of our system.
+- About: capabilities of our system.
 - Metadata: information in terms of data, model, label.
 - Prediction: various operations related to golden labels and predictions.
 - Understanding: find some similar instances.